-- regular reporting to the Group's Boards on strategic objectives, financial and operating targets and outcomes including loan covenant compliance and liquidity requirements; health & safety compliance; complaints monitoring; - a comprehensive approach to treasury management including an approved annual treasury strategy, policy and practices which are subject to specialist independent review at a Group level on an annual basis; - robust strategic and business planning processes, with a group corporate plan, detailed financial plan, budgets and forecasts that are regularly stress tested against a range of possible scenarios with recovery plans to mitigate the impact should these crystallise; - an assets & liabilities register to ensure that we understand our housing assets and security position and boards and management have swift access to this information in decision making and risk management; - a series of self-assessments to give assurance that the relevant members of the Group are meeting the requirements set out in our adopted Code of Governance (National Housing Federation 2015 recently updated) and the Regulator of Social Housing's Regulatory Framework and that any areas of non-compliance are reported; - a risk management framework that clearly defines management responsibilities for the identification, evaluation and control of significant risks.
-There is a continual review of risks across the group that are then reported to the Risk & Audit Committee; the Senior Management Team have provided assurance that they understand and have reviewed the key risks that impact their areas of the business and that they are satisfied the right levels of internal controls are in place;
+- regular reporting to the Group's Boards on strategic objectives, financial and operating targets and outcomes including loan covenant compliance and liquidity requirements; health & safety compliance; complaints monitoring; - a comprehensive approach to treasury management including an approved annual treasury strategy, policy and practices which are subject to specialist independent review at a Group level on an annual basis; - robust strategic and business planning processes, with a group corporate plan, detailed financial plan, budgets and forecasts that are stress tested against a range of possible scenarios with recovery plans to mitigate the impact should these crystallise; - an assets & liabilities register that is regularly reviewed to ensure that we understand our housing assets and security position and boards and management have swift access to this information in decision making and risk management; - a series of self-assessments to give assurance that the relevant members of the Group are meeting the requirements set out in our adopted Code of Governance (National Housing Federation 2020), the Regulator of Social Housing's Regulatory Framework and the Housing Ombudsman Complaint Code, to ensure any areas of non-compliance are reported; - a risk management framework that clearly defines management responsibilities for the identification, evaluation and control of significant risks.
+There is a continual review of risks across the Group that are then reported to the Risk & Audit Committee; the Senior Management Team have provided assurance that they understand and have reviewed the key risks that impact their areas of the business and that they are satisfied the right levels of internal controls are in place; - established financial regulations including authorisation and appraisal procedures for all significant new initiatives and investment commitments; - governance related policies including a Speak Up Policy; - a governance framework that includes Board approved terms of reference and delegated authorities for Group Committees. - recruitment, management and retention of board members, management and staff with the skills and competencies to ensure effective governance and management; and - an annual programme of internal audit reviews that are set and delivered under a riskbased methodology;